 According to their genetic analysis, May et al. (2011) propounded that the western and eastern striped newt may represent "distinct population segments" within the species.
-However, Farmer et al. (2017) suggested that the western and eastern striped newt populations represent "evolutionary significant units."
-Regardless of what researchers call each group, all agree that genetic divergence between the western and eastern populations is enough to warrant some form of recognition.
-In this study, we refer to each group as either the "western" or "eastern" striped newt.
+Farmer et al. (2017) refer to both the eastern and western cladogenetic groups as "evolutionary significant units."
+Regardless of what researchers call each group, all agree that genetic divergence between the western and eastern populations is enough to warrant some form of recognition, albeit not at the species level.
+In this study, we refer to each group simply as either the "western" or "eastern" striped newt to acknowledge genetic distinction between the groups.